-We have created a number of online tutorials to help you use the Jersey Heritage online catalogue.
+We have created several tutorials to help you use, search and find records on our online catalogue.

 Variations in SpellingJersey names are spelt differently over time, e.g. Marett and Marrett.
 Jersey Archive will always index the record using the spelling in the original document.
 If you are unsure of a spelling you can try replacing letters with wildcard characters. ? [question mark] indicates a single wildcard letter, * [asterisk] represents a run of letters.
 So Mar* would match Marett and Marrett.
 These searches are much slower, so you might have to wait for a while!